SEND Overview and Information Report

-The Assistant Director in charge of SEND and Learning Support is Mrs Gemma Parkes and she has overall responsibility for day-to-day operation of SEND in school.
-Mrs Parkes is also a qualified SENCO.
-The SENCO and ASD Base Manager is Mrs Maya Meaden.
-The Leader of the Inspire Area is Miss Caroline Crosby.
+The Senior Director in charge of Inclusion and Safeguarding, including SEND is Mrs H Cook and she has overall responsibility for day-to-day operation of SEND in school.
 The SEN Governor is Claire Cheetham.
-Contact details for these members of staff are given at the end of the Information Report.
+Contact details for these members of staff are given at the end of the Information Report.)

-- Organise and manage the work of the Teaching Assistants.
+Organise and manage the work of the Achievement Support Assistants.

-- Ensure records on all SEN pupils are kept securely and regularly monitored and reviewed.
+Ensure records on all SEN pupils are kept securely, regularly monitored, and reviewed.

-- Provide regular CPD training and information sharing for all teaching staff.
+Provide regular professional growth and information sharing for all teaching staff.

-- Initiate and take part in formal meetings with external agencies regarding pupils to be assessed.
+Initiate and participate in formal meetings with external agencies regarding pupils to be assessed.

-- Carry out assessment for Access Arrangements and liaise with the examinations officer.
+Carry out an assessment for Access Arrangements and liaise with the examinations officer.

-- Hold regular information sharing meetings with the Headteacher and Senior Leadership Team.
+Hold regular information-sharing meetings with the Headteacher and Senior Leadership Board.